rbardaji/generic-api/README.md

 ## Creating New Users and Records

 In order to create new users and records with the API, you can use a POST request with a JSON or YAML file.

-[Here](docs/yaml_file/user_yaml_file.md) is the information on how to create the YAML files to create users.
+* [Here](docs/yaml_file/user_yaml_file.md) is the information on how to create YAML files for creating users.
+* [Here](docs/yaml_file/user_yaml_file.md) is the information on how to create YAML files for creating a record_two.

+## Building Your Own API from this Repository Code

+If you are interested in using the code from this repository to build your own API, you can follow the instructions in the dedicated chapter [Building Your Own API](./docs/building_your_own_api.md).
+This section will guide you through the process of setting up the code and customizing it to meet your specific needs.
+With this information, you will be able to create a fully functional API that can serve as the backbone for your next project.